mattrajca/NXT-Browser/README.markdown

 NXT Browser
 ===========

 A Cocoa file browser for your NXT brick.
-NXT Browser uses the NXTKit framework, also among my github repositories.
+NXT Browser uses the NXTKit framework, also available among my github repositories.